completelynovel/solr_badger/README.md

 It has been used with Solr 1.4 (not released yet) since a year now, and been thought to be extremely flexible.

+It's using Solr HTTP API and return documents in a Ruby way.

 ## Requirements

 ### Gem